jackson15j/cv/craig_astill_cv.md

     * Involved in tooling migrations: SVN to Git (Bitbucket based), Bugzilla to Jira, Jenkins manual jobs to CI as code, for a team of 200+ active developers.
-    * Involved in a Development Best Practices group, to increase productivity and knowledge sharing.
 * **Software Developer:** Test framework work (2011 - 2017):
     * Actively involved in the design & development of our in-house Python/Twisted based testing framework for all API/SSH/CLI/Web driven